NHSDigital/electronic-prescription-service-get-secrets/README.md

 It is recommended that you use visual studio code and a devcontainer as this will install all necessary components and correct versions of tools and languages.
 See https://code.visualstudio.com/docs/devcontainers/containers for details on how to set this up on your host machine.
 There is also a workspace file in .vscode that should be opened once you have started the devcontainer.
 The workspace file can also be opened outside of a devcontainer if you wish.
-The project uses [SAM](https://aws.amazon.com/serverless/sam/) to develop and deploy resources.

 All commits must be made using [signed commits](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits)